rhdtownsend/msg/docs/source/index.rst

 MSG
 ###

-MSG (`Multidimensional Spectral Grids`) is a software library and a set of data products that together provide the capability to synthesize stellar spectra over a wide range of input parameters.
-The synthesis is performed via cubic interpolation in multi-dimensional grids of pre-calculated intensity (or flux) spectra.
-MSG is desgined to offer high performance, accuracy and flexibility while remaining easy to install and use.
+MSG (`Multidimensional Spectral Grids`) is an open-source/open-data project for evaluating radiant properties of stellar atmospheres.
+It comprises a set of pre-calculated data products and a software library, that together provide the capability to synthesize stellar spectra and related quantities over a wide range of input parameters.
+It is desgined to offer high performance, accuracy and flexibility, while remaining easy to install and use; therefore, `MSG is the ideal condiment to add flavor to your science!`

 .. toctree::
    :caption: User Guide